Taiyin Daquanji fingering

 (7* at right 音釋:散,去聲。)

-(Although the finger technique explanations begin here, there is no such general title, only separate sections for right hand and left hand techniques.)
+(This set of finger technique explanations is unattribuated. begin here, there is no such general title, only separate sections for right hand and left hand techniques.
+Of these, #s 1-24 are in the image below; #25 挑 tiao continues in the first footnote on the next page.)

 1. 太音大全集卷五 Taiyin Daquanji Folio 5, Part 1 (QQJC 1981 edition I/79, 2010 edition I/89; QF/87)